danielgafni/website/www/content/blog/cloud-computing-eks-part-1/index.md

 This completes Part 1.
 We now have a production-ready EKS cluster with flexible external access configuration and basic auth set up.

 ---

-[^1] While this tutorial is tailored for AWS, only Karpenter from all the used tools is AWS-specific.
+[^1]: While this tutorial is tailored for AWS, only Karpenter from all the used tools is AWS-specific.
 However, Karpeneter is aiming to support other clouds in the future.

-[^2] The only proprietary component is AWS EKS itselt.
+[^2]: The only required proprietary component is AWS EKS itselt.